mkdocs-publisher/mkdocs-publisher/mkdocs_publisher_docs/06_dev/03_versioning.md

 - `MAJOR` number is increased when a new braking changes are introduced, for example some settings are removed or MkDocs is updated, and this project has to adjust to those changes.
 - `MINOR` number is increased when new functionality is introduced without breaking changes or a new plugin is added.
 - `PATCH` number is increased when there is no new functionality and usually is used for bug fixes.
-It can also be used for